thimirac-accelr/alveo-memory-tester/ReadMe.md

 **
 note that the location of the files and folders in your AWS development instance would depend on the workspace location you select
 **
 skip the introduction page  for later by  clicking next.
-In General Settings define the Kernel Name, Kernal Vender, Kernel Type(RTL), Has reset (1) and click next
+In General Settings define the Kernel Name, Kernel Vender, Kernel Type(RTL), Has reset (1) and click next

 <div style="text-align: center">
 <img align="center" src="./images/figure_10.png" width="574" height="410">